YarinKalfon45/File-compressor/README.md

 # File-compressor
-simple zip-file compressor with GUI using PySimpleGUI
+Simple zip-file compressor with GUI using PySimpleGUI